hmchen47/DevOps/Networking/CiscoCert/350-701.SCOR/CBT/README.md

   - Know Your Assets
   - Know Your Vulnerabilities
   - Know Your Threats
-  - Virus, Trojan, and Malware..
-Oh my!
+  - Virus, Worms, Trojan, and Malware
   - Phishing and Social Engineering
   - DDoS - Attacking Availability
   - Spoofing and MitM Attacks